anilabraham-IT/IntuneEDU/IntuneEDU/all-edu-settings-ios.md

 ## Configuration options
 Many settings in Intune for Education are configured to **Block** or **Allow**.
 For some settings, **Not configured** is an option.
 When toggled to **Not Configured**, the device will either:
 * Use the default setting.
 * Allow the device user (student or teacher) to customize the setting from their device.

-> [!NOTE]
-> User, app, and device settings differ from [tenant settings](edu-tenant-general-settings.md).
-Tenant settings target the subscription and management settings at the organization's administrative level.

   ![The settings page for a group](./media/settings-001-list-of-settings.png)